jandix/mediacloudr/README.md

 Status](https://travis-ci.org/jandix/mediacloudr.svg?branch=master)](https://travis-ci.org/jandix/mediacloudr)
 <!-- badges: end -->

-The goal of mediacloudr is to
-…
+The goal of mediacloudr is to provide a consistent wrapper for the mediacloud.org API.
+The Media Cloud platform is an open-source platform, that collects all kind of news stories and provides various functionalities to query, download and analyse them.
+This packages tries to support R users by providing a set of functions to access various functionalities of the mediacloud.org.

 ## Installation